Monash University, Clayton campus

 The nightlife is brilliant, with a multitude of bars and nightclubs, and the international community is also very active.
 Being right next to the mountains, and extremely close to the borders of France and Switzerland, means that travelling and hiking during the weekends is also super easy.
 Overall, the experience so far has been unforgettable, and I look forward to what the rest of the year will bring."

-- Integrated study abroad programme (Monash) - Full fees paid to Warwick; Student loan available if eligible.
+- Integrated study abroad programme - Full fees paid to Warwick; Student loan available if eligible.
 Students studying in Melbourne typically find the cost of living higher than the UK.
-The cost of living is significantly cheaper in Malaysia.
+The cost of living is significantly cheaper in Malaysia and Barcelona.
 Funding the cost of flights, accommodation, and living expenses remains your responsibility.
 Health insurance is mandatory for an Australian study visa.
 More information available.

 - Intercalated study abroad (at a university-wide partner institutions) - reduced fees paid to Warwick, and no tuition fees paid to your host institution.
 If you are eligible for a student loan, you will continue to receive one, and may receive a higher amount as a result of studying abroad.
 Funding the cost of flights, accommodation, and living expenses remains your responsibility.
 Many countries stipulate health insurance as a required condition of a visa.
 More information available.